mrkamel/swift_client/README.md

 * `bulk_delete(entries, options = {}) # => entries`
 * `post_head(object_name, container_name, _headers = {}, options = {}) # => HTTParty::Response`

+By default, the client instructs the Swift server to return JSON via an HTTP Accept header; to disable this pass `:json => false` in `options`.
+The rest of the `options` are passed directly to the internal [HTTParty](https://rubygems.org/gems/httparty) client.

 ### Getting large objects
 The `get_object` method with out a block is suitable for small objects that easily fit in memory.
 For larger objects, specify a block to process chunked data as it comes in.